nikitoshina/USFCA-Thesis-Template/README.md

 # USFCA Thesis Template
-This unofficial template, use at your own discretion.
+This is unofficial template, use at your own discretion.

 Quarto extension for a USFCA Economics Master's thesis.
 If this is useful for you give my repo a ★.

 This template is based on the Latex Template I made in overleaf (Mar 9 2023).

+Everything you need to know to get started you can find in [this official guide](https://quarto.org/docs/guide/).

 ## Where to Use

 If this your first time using quarto, you first need to install it into your editor and install tinyTeX to render LaTeX PDFs.

 ### RStudio
-install quarto
+Install quarto and tinyTeX.
 ```{r, eval = F}
 install.packages(quarto, tinytex)
 ```